 This course builds on concepts learned in previous courses and emphasizes care of the adult with acute medical/surgical health conditions utilizing Maslow's Hierarchy of needs.
 Students will provide quality care for acute care patients from admission through discharge with emphasis on patient education and health promotion.
 Students will practice in a variety of clinical settings and laboratory simulations.
 Students will enhance their ability to work collaboratively with other healthcare disciplines in providing safe, competent and ethical patient care.
-Prerequisites: NUR 260/NUR 260L; Pre- or co-requisite: NUR 380
+Pre-requisites: NUR 260, NUR 260 L, NUR 285; Pre-/Co-requisite: NUR 380